Welcome to the

 OPEN TO ALL

-As of 19 May 2021, the Oriental Museum will be open on Wednesday – Friday between 10am-4pm and Saturday – Sunday between 12pm-4pm for pre-booked visits.
+Oriental Museum is open Wednesday – Friday between 10am-4pm and Saturday – Sunday between 12pm-4pm for pre-booked visits.

 The museum will remain closed on Mondays and Tuesdays to allow staff to continue their university teaching commitments.